 The virtues of motorising your door are numerous: no more back-strains, avoid getting out in the rain when you come home and in some cases for those with limited mobility, an absolute must that can be VAT free.

-The simplest solution is to give us a ring and we will be glad to come out and give you a free assessment of the suitability of your garage door and leave you a written quotation.
+As the cost varies widely depending on the condition of your existing door, the simplest solution is to give us a ring and we will be glad to come out and give you a free assessment of the suitability of your garage door and leave you a written quotation.
 Motors are always in stock and can be installed within 3-5 working days.
 Contact us with any questions about your garage door conversion project.